The Food Preparation and Nutrition GCSE combines the principles of food science, nutrition and healthy eating.

 - Hospitality team member - Level:2 (equivalent to GCSEs at grades A* to C).
 Typical length:12 months

 Click to find apprenticeship vacancies available now related to food

 Watch a short film about Food and Nutrition apprenticeships here.

 - Hospitality and Catering - Level 1 at Bath College

 - Professional Cookery - Level 2 at Exeter College

 - T-Level Catering

 Examples of degree courses that relate to food:

-You can watch a great series of videos of young people who are working in jobs that use food the BBC Bitesize website.
+You can watch some great videos of people who are working in jobs that use food on Careerpilot or the BBC Bitesize website.

 Do a free, short, online course to find out more about food (looks great on your CV too!)